headkaze/k8s-cluster/README.md

 ```

 By default it will install `containerd` CRI but it also includes scripts for installing `cri-o` and `docker` (just uncommment the appropriate `cri_socket` variable in the `hosts.ini` script).

+It also uses the `cilium` CNI by default but you can change it to `calico` if you like.

 ## Access the Cluster Locally